isomerpages/mol-services/_plan-for-retirement/02c-monetising-property.md

 ### (A) Right-sizing with Silver Housing Bonus

 After retiring, you could consider <a href="https://www.hdb.gov.sg/cs/infoweb/residential/living-in-an-hdb-flat/for-our-seniors/right-size-with-silver-housing-bonus" target="_blank">right-sizing your flat</a> and obtain Silver Housing Bonus (SHB) to supplement your retirement income.

-As your adult children establish their own homes, you may consider selling your existing flat and buying a smaller flat from either the resale market or from the HDB.
+You also may consider selling your existing flat and buying a smaller flat from either the resale market or from the HDB.

 ### (B) HDB Lease BuyBack Scheme